JeremyLARDENOIS/pokemon-python/README.md

 - Record the user's network protocol
 - Implement tests
 - Implement defense/armor caracteristics
-- Create differents class of player
+- Create differents class of player RPG based
 - Close socket when `pokepy_server.py` crash except if mode restart always
-- Verify user entry
+- Verify user entry: add "choice" network verb that allow to only choose between some option
 - Make git pre-hooks mypy, pylint and explain how to use it in Readme
 - Add Redis database
-- Seperate skills
+- Separate skills in a class
+- Separate networks stuff in a module
+- Make a refactor for client and server lib
+- i18n
+- Refactor `lib/server.py` and `lib/client.py`

 ## Bug Reports and Contributions